 As a result, the Iowa Interstate Railroad was born in 1984.
 Since the conception, the railroad has become well known and respected in Iowa.
 Presently, this route is known as the Third Subdivision.

 The photo above is an overview.
-The bridge can be accessed from US-6.
+The bridge can be accessed from nearby roads.